-I received this book for free from TLC Book Tours in exchange for an honest review.
+I received this book for free from TLC Book Tours for review consideration, opinions expressed are 100% my own.
 This post contains affiliate links as indicated by an asterisk.
 Purchases from these links provides a small commission to me at no extra cost to you.Daughter of Sand and Stone by Libbie Hawker

 on Dec.
 1, 2015

 Source: TLC Book Tours

 Your Favorite Indie Bookstore* | Barnes & Noble* | Amazon Kindle* | Amazon Paperback*